19 Lessons from Our Clients: How to Choose the Right Software Outsourcing Vendor

 Lesson 13.
 Suggest a low-risk trial.

-Sometimes development providers offer a low-risk trial.
+Sometimes an outsourcing vendor can offer a low-risk trial.
 For example, at devabit, we work at the minimum scope for a certain (previously discussed) period.
-This is a perfect chance to see the onboarding process, check the quality of developers and understand whether this cooperation feels comfortable.
-Usually, such a trial period is set to some limits, for example, a vendor might not send a code to a client.
+This is a perfect chance to see the onboarding process, check the quality of developers, and understand whether this cooperation feels comfortable.
+Usually, such a trial period is set to some limits.
+For example, a vendor might not send a code to a client.

-If a service provider suggests a risk-free trial, it might illustrate a high level of trust they put into the collaboration.
+If an outsourcing vendor suggests a risk-free trial, it might illustrate a high level of trust they put into the collaboration.
 However, the hidden risk is to get A-team specialists only at the beginning and switch to junior developers once everything is set up.
 Therefore, it is important to monitor the team and the development process regularly.

 Lesson 14.
 Insist on software development specialists, not generalists.